 The government pointed to a pair of high-profile criminal cases involving Manafort.
 Both garnered convictions: one in Washington, D.C., for obstructing the Russia investigation conducted by special counsel Robert Mueller and unsanctioned lobbying work, and another in Virginia for bank and tax fraud.

 However, things began looking up for Manafort in May 2020, when he was moved from prison to home confinement due to COVID-19 concerns.
 Then former President Donald Trump pardoned Manafort for his federal crimes in December of that year.

-Most recently, New York's highest court the Manhattan district attorney's appeal of the dismissal of additional state fraud charges against Manafort, after two lower courts agreed the indictment should be dismissed on double jeopardy grounds.
+Most recently, New York's highest court declined to take up the Manhattan district attorney's appeal of the dismissal of additional state fraud charges against Manafort, after two lower courts agreed the indictment should be dismissed on double jeopardy grounds.